Plan cloud hybrid search for SharePoint in Microsoft 365

 Some of the search features you might be familiar with from SharePoint Server work differently with cloud hybrid search.
 Plan to inform your users about the differences.

 Best bets - Best bets is a SharePoint Server 2010 feature.
-Use query rules in SharePoint Online in Office 365 instead.
+Use query rules in SharePoint in Microsoft 365 instead.

 Custom search scopes - Custom search scopes is a SharePoint Server 2010 feature.
-Use result sources in SharePoint Online in Office 365 instead.
+Use result sources in SharePoint in Microsoft 365 instead.

 Promotion/demotion of search results - Promotion/demotion of search results is a SharePoint Server 2010 feature.
-Use result sources in SharePoint Online in Office 365 instead.
+Use result sources in SharePoint in Microsoft 365 instead.

 Removal of on-premises search results - In Central Administration in SharePoint Server you can select a Search service application and use the option "Index reset" to remove all items from the search index.
-Don't use this option for a cloud Search service application, the option deletes the crawl history from the crawl databases, but doesn't remove on-premises items from the Office 365 index because there is no direct communication between the cloud Search service application in SharePoint Server and the search index in Office 365.
-These on-premises items become orphans in the Office 365 index.
-If you want to remove all on-premises metadata from the Office 365 search index, remove all the on-premises content sources.
-Any on-premises items left in the Office 365 search index after the process has completed, are orphan items.
+Don't use this option for a cloud Search service application, the option deletes the crawl history from the crawl databases, but doesn't remove on-premises items from the Microsoft 365 index because there is no direct communication between the cloud Search service application in SharePoint Server and the search index in Office 365.
+These on-premises items become orphans in the Microsoft 365 index.
+If you want to remove all on-premises metadata from the Microsoft 365 search index, remove all the on-premises content sources.
+Any on-premises items left in the Microsoft 365 search index after the process has completed, are orphan items.

 Some of the search features you might be familiar with from SharePoint Server aren't available with cloud hybrid search.
 Plan to inform your users.

-Multi-tenancy on SharePoint Server 2013 or SharePoint Server 2016 farm - A SharePoint Server 2013 orSharePoint Server 2016 farm can only attach to one tenant in SharePoint Online in Office 365, therefore SharePoint Online can't preserve the tenant isolation of a multi-tenant SharePoint Server 2013 or SharePoint Server 2016 farm.
+Multi-tenancy on SharePoint Server 2013 or SharePoint Server 2016 farm - A SharePoint Server 2013 orSharePoint Server 2016 farm can only attach to one tenant in SharePoint in Microsoft 365, therefore SharePoint can't preserve the tenant isolation of a multi-tenant SharePoint Server 2013 or SharePoint Server 2016 farm.

-Custom entity extraction - Custom entity extraction isn't available with cloud hybrid search because SharePoint Online in Office 365 doesn't support custom entity extraction.
+Custom entity extraction - Custom entity extraction isn't available with cloud hybrid search because SharePoint in Microsoft 365 doesn't support custom entity extraction.

-Content enrichment web service - The content enrichment web service call-out is not available with cloud hybrid search because SharePoint Online in Office 365 doesn't support custom entity extraction.
+Content enrichment web service - The content enrichment web service call-out is not available with cloud hybrid search because SharePoint in Microsoft 365 doesn't support custom entity extraction.

-Thesaurus - Thesauruses aren't available with cloud hybrid search because SharePoint Online in Office 365 doesn't support thesauruses.
+Thesaurus - Thesauruses aren't available with cloud hybrid search because SharePoint in Microsoft 365 doesn't support thesauruses.

 A search architecture for cloud hybrid search consists of search components and databases that form a topology, and servers that host that topology.
 You need to plan the number of crawl components for your topology, which servers to host the search components and databases on, and the hardware required for each server.